yashsavalia1/aws-pcap/docs/FinalReport.md

 Our next steps are as follows:

 - Ensure fully accurate data via packet capture and front-end display.
-- Utilize a real data feed for more accurate information and appeal.
-- Finish integrating the order API server to track tick-to-trade analytics.
+- Include an algorithmic trading aspect (mock at first), to develop accurate tick-to-trade data.
 - Include multiple exchanges, order servers, etc for more in-depth analytics.
 - Use machine learning and statistical modeling when analyzing latency.
 - Add more functionality for charting on the front-end.